Port Authority explosion: What we know about suspect Akayed Ullah

 Ullah is in police custody.
 Officials say he sustained burns to his abdomen and hands after the crude pipe bomb exploded.
 A photo confirmed by CBS News showed a bearded man crumpled on the ground with his shirt apparently blown off and black soot covering his bare midriff.
 A police officer is holding the man's hands behind his back.

-Law enforcement officials told the Associated Press Ullah was inspired by the Islamic State of Iraq and Syria (ISIS), but apparently had no direct contact with the terrorist group.
-The officials spoke on condition of anonymity because they were not authorized to speak publicly about the suspect or incident.

-NYPD commissioner James O'Neill said the suspect "made statements" when he was taken into custody but wouldn't say whether he made reference to ISIS.
+New York City Police Commissioner James O'Neill said the suspect "made statements" when he was taken into custody but wouldn't say whether he made reference to ISIS.
+Ullah has been interviewed by investigators, CBS News' senior investigative producer Pat Milton reports.

 O'Neill said it wasn't clear whether the suspect detonated the device by accident or whether the location was intentional.
-Officials were investigating how it was made.
+Police and the Joint Terrorism Task Force were investigating how the device was made and where he got the bomb-making instructions, reports CBS New York.

+Ullah apparently built the bomb with materials he acquired at his workplace, though it's not clear where he worked or where he built the device, a law enforcement official told Milton.

 The suspect also had another device on him, sources tell CBS News.

+"It's very weird," he said.
+"You never know who your neighbors are."

+The Bangladesh Embassy in Washington condemned the attack.
+The deputy chief of mission, Mahbub Hassan Saleh, said the embassy had not received any information from authorities about the suspect.

-Ullah had a taxi limo license and no criminal history, Weiss reports.
-The New York City Taxi & Limousine Commission tells CBS News' Graham Kates that the license lapsed in March 2015.
+Just over a year after arriving in the U.S., in March 2012, Ullah secured a livery license, the New York City Taxi & Limousine Commission tells CBS News' Graham Kates.
+That license, which was not for a New York City cab, but instead for a so-called "for-hire" vehicle, lapsed in March 2015.

+Ullah apparently traveled overseas to Bangladesh in September and returned in October, a law enforcement source tells CBS News senior investigative producer Pat Milton.
+He also previously traveled to the United Arab Emirates, Milton reports.

+Ullah had no criminal history prior to Monday's attack, Weiss reports.
+Charges were expected to be filed against him in federal court in New York as early as Tuesday, Milton reports.

 Anyone with information about Ullah is asked to call 1-888-NYC-SAFE.